Hydrogen-like atom: Schrödinger solution

 where μ is, approximately, the mass of the electron (more accurately, it is the reduced mass of the system consisting of the electron and the nucleus), and ħ is the reduced Planck constant.

 Different values of ℓ give solutions with different angular momentum, where ℓ (a non-negative integer) is the quantum number of the orbital angular momentum.
-The magnetic quantum number m (satisfying −ℓ ≤ m ≤ ℓ) is the (quantized) projection of the orbital angular momentum on the z-axis.
+The magnetic quantum number m in Y_{ℓm} (satisfying −ℓ ≤ m ≤ ℓ), is the (quantized) projection of the orbital angular momentum on the z-axis.
 See Particle in a spherically symmetric potential § Hydrogen-like atoms for the steps leading to the solution of this equation.

 Non-relativistic wavefunction and energy

 Complete set of ψ_{nℓm} eigenfunctions up to n = 4.
 The solid orbitals enclose the volume above a certain probability density threshold.
 The colors depict the complex phase.

 In addition to ℓ and m, a third integer n > 0, emerges from the boundary conditions placed on R. The functions R and Y that solve the equations above depend on the values of these integers, called quantum numbers.
 It is customary to subscript the wave functions with the values of the quantum numbers they depend on.
 The final expression for the normalized wave function is: